LINK TO NATIONAL SECURITY DOCTRINES: SIMULATION 1 – THE ROAD TO WAR

 POLICY ANALYSIS TEMPLATE

-This includes a direct, succinct summary of your goals in the policy space
+Offer a direct, succinct summary of your goals in each policy space

 2 Evaluative criteria